 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Cavernous hemangiomatosis in the liver and spleen has been reported, but it rarely occurs diffusely in the abdominal cavity.
-In 2011, Ribback reported a case of nodular hemangiomatosis of pleura and peritoneum.
-We here report a case of peritoneal cavernous hemangiomatosis along with its pathological type and positron emission tomography–computed tomography findings for the first time.
-This case may help us to better understand this disease with regard to clinical manifestations, and laboratory examination, imaging and pathologic results.
+In 2011, Ribback et al reported a case of nodular hemangiomatosis of pleura and peritoneum.
+We report here a case of peritoneal cavernous hemangiomatosis, along with its pathological type and positron emission tomography–computed tomography findings, for the first time.
+This case may help us to better understand this disease with regard to clinical manifestations and laboratory examination, imaging and pathologic results.

 Fu LY, Chen HY, Diao XL, Wang ZJ.
 Peritoneal cavernous hemangiomatosis: A case report.
 World J Clin Cases 2019; In press